 In order to qualify for Medicaid in New Mexico, you must be deemed a low-income individual, first and foremost.
 The Medicaid income requirements in NM are determined through a system called the Modified Adjusted Gross Income (MAGI) tool.
 Here, your monthly (or annual) earnings are compared to the current Federal Poverty Levels, along with the size of your household.
 The MAGI tool determines if the income for your household size is within a specific range of the Federal Poverty Level.
 You can only apply for Medicaid benefits in New Mexico if you meet the income requirements for Medicaid – among other non-financial Medicaid requirements outlined in the section below.

 So, what are the income requirements for New Mexico Medicaid?
 Adults can earn an income that is no higher than 138 percent of the Federal Poverty Level.
 The bigger the family, the larger your income limit is, but a general rule for Medicaid qualifications is that earnings must not exceed $16,243 annually.
 In the event that $44,497 is earned by a six-member family, Medicaid eligibility requirements will still be met.
 Keep this in mind when learning how to qualify for NM Medicaid, because if earnings are too high, you may not be eligible for Medicaid.
-In that case, you must shop for health coverage in the private marketplace, which is much more expensive than even partial Medicaid benefits or the Alternative Benefit Program.
+In that case, you must shop for health coverage in the private marketplace, which is much more expensive than even partial Medicaid benefits or the Alternative Benefits Program.

 Once you have determined that your household income meets the income requirements for Medicaid in New Mexico, there are general requirements for Medicaid to consider.
 Explore the different Medicaid requirements by downloading our informative guide.

-Non-Financial Medicaid Eligibility Requirements in New Mexico
+What Are the Non-financial Medicaid Requirements in New Mexico?

 What are the Medicaid application guidelines beyond income?
 Not only is Medicaid eligibility dependent on financial criteria but also, non-financial criteria.
 If you do not meet the general requirements for Medicaid as well as the financial ones, you may not be deemed eligible for Medicaid.
 Review the additional Medicaid requirements below.